renderfarm-darf/darf-prototype/ROADMAP.md

 ## ✅ Current Status

-- Public GitHub repo with documentation and early prototype structure
+- Public GitHub repository with documentation and early prototype scaffolding
-- Android-native render node design (no Linux emulation or cloud dependency)
+- Native Android render node concept (no Linux emulation or cloud reliance)
-- Renderer-agnostic scaffolding in place
+- Renderer-agnostic architecture in place for CLI-based tools
-- Public-facing mission for experimentation and developer collaboration
+- Public-facing mission centered on experimentation and developer collaboration

 ---